yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-sumofsquaresprogramming.md

 sdisplay(clean(kron(eye(m),v)'*value(Q)*kron(eye(m),v),1e-6))
 ````

 Once again, this is the basic idea behind the SOS module in YALMIP.
-However, the implementation is far more efficient and uses various approaches to reduce complexity, hence the approaches above should never be used in practice.
+However, the implementation is far more efficient and uses various approaches to reduce complexity, hence the approaches above would never be used in practice.

 ### Sum-of-squares optimization